 Philip Hue Lightstrips are an easy way of adding cool light effects to your smart home - made all the easier (and cheaper) if you've already got a Philips Hue Bridge up and running.

 Lightstrips are long thin strips of dimmable 1600-lumen LED lights (15mm high, 5mm thin) that pack Hue white and colour ambience options.
 The back has a strip of sticky tabs, making it easy to stick to surfaces where you want to add your lighting.
+There's also outdoor versions that are weatherproof, so you can light up your front or back yard.

 How to set up Philips Hue Lightstrip